codyloyd/node-curriculum/Authentication.md

 app.listen(3000, () => console.log(`app listening on port 3000!`));
 ~~~

 Most of this should look familiar to you by now, except for the new imported middleware for express-session and passport.
+We are not actually going to be useing express-session directly, it is a dependency that is used in the background by passport.js.
+You can take a look at what it does [here](https://github.com/expressjs/session).

 To keep things simple, our view engine is set up to just look in the main directory, and it's looking for a template called `index.ejs` so go ahead and create that: